Lurulai/Lurulai/README.md

-- 👋 Hi, I’m @Lurulai
+## Hi!
+I’m @Lurulai
-- 👀 I’m interested in ...
+- I’m interested in Mathematics and all its applications within programming.
-          I thoroughly enjoy anything related to software-to-hardware or PCB assembling, though I wish to develop elsewhere.
-- 🌱 I’m currently learning ...
+- I’m currently learning many things!
+More will continue coming.
-          I'm picking up C due to my current involvement in Applied Computer Science.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on anything that sounds fun!
-          Anything that teaches me something I don't know at a reasonable pace and within expectations.
-- 📫 How to reach me ...
+- How to reach me ...
-          hello.victoria@outlook.ie for any inquiries.
+          Send me a pigeon mail :)

 <!---
 Lurulai/Lurulai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.